kartonfarkas/api_docs/source/integrations/automation_center/node_registering_your_service.rst

-Registering your service with Automation Center
+Registering your Service with Automation Center
 ===============================================

 At this point, we do not have a UI for registering services, so this will need to be handled by the Automation